Newcomers win Wysing Arts Centre contest

 The latest project aims to boost the site’s accessibility, energy efficiency, and the visitor experience.
 It will focus on Wysing Arts Centre’s eight main buildings but not the Grade II-listed farmhouse, a 2007 straw bale studio, nor a performance venue by AJ Small Projects 2011-winning Köbberling & Kaltwasser.

-Earlier this year, OEB Architects completed a £800,000 extension and refurbishment of a Victorian townhouse in Kentish Town, north London.
+Earlier this year, OEB Architects completed an £800,000 extension and refurbishment of a Victorian townhouse in Kentish Town, north London.

 Have your say